i18n-circle/i18n-circle-model/README.md

 # i18n-circle-model
-Data model for the i18n circle in typescript as package for node.js and angular
+Data model for the i18n circle in typescript as package for node.js and angular.

+Please note, prior to V1.1.0 it is not considered as stable, it is used for other packages in preparation.

 ## Installation